fajjet/Visual-feed/README.md

 ## description
 Simple app which has next features:
-- sign up, sign in, autorization uses jwt tokens through sucure http-only cookies without sending authorization header
+- sign up, sign in, autorization uses jwt tokens through secure http-only cookies without sending authorization header
 - secure routes with rate limits for each route
 - profile page with active sessions and forms to modify your personal data and password
 - user list page and certain user page with its own posts